★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 • Sleeping in an awkward position

-• Muscle strain from lifting or sports
+• Muscle strain from lifting, sports, or repetitive work

-• Disc or joint degeneration over time
+• Disc or facet-joint degeneration over time

 • Pinched nerves in the cervical spine